akarazhev/java-challenges/doc/twopointers/valid_palindrome.md

 ### Time complexity

-The time complexity is _O(n)_ where _n_ is the number of characters in the string.
-However, the algorithm will only run _(n/2)_ times, since two pointers are traversing toward each other.
+The time complexity is _O_(_n_) where _n_ is the number of characters in the string.
+However, the algorithm will only run (_n_/2) times, since two pointers are traversing toward each other.

 ### Space complexity

-The space complexity is _O(1)_, since we use constant space to store two indexes.
+The space complexity is _O_(1), since we use constant space to store two indexes.